Bob Vylan: Palestine

-Bob Vylan has been outspoken in their support for Palestine, a stance that has been central to their public identity.
+Bob Vylan have been outspoken in their support for Palestine, a stance that has been central to their public identity.
 In a 2024 interview with The Guardian, frontman Bobby Vylan revealed that his support for Palestine is long-standing, stating that he attended his first pro-Palestine protest at the age of 15.
 They criticised Idles and Sleaford Mods at a November 2023 show in Dublin, alleging that both groups called themselves left-wing but would not speak up for Palestinians.

 The duo were one of several acts at Glastonbury Festival 2025 to make statements in support of Palestine and against Israel during their sets, alongside the Irish acts CMAT, Inhaler and Kneecap.
 The duo performed in front of a screen that displayed "Free Palestine: United Nations have called it a genocide.
 The BBC calls it a 'conflict'."

 They gave a speech in Barcelona on 1 September 2025, praising the participants of the Global Sumud Flotilla, which aims to break the siege on Gaza, as "brave individuals" acting where governments had failed.